 Staff were clear on their obligations towards people and demonstrated a clear understanding of what constituted a safeguarding matter and how to report this.
-One member of staff told us, "It is very important that we share information on anything we are concerned about."
+One member of staff told us, "I am very confident about what I must do to protect people.
+The residents come first."

 There was a Whistle blowing Policy as well as a grievance procedure for staff which was accessible and which was made available to new staff on day one of their induction.